 1. Banish Distractions: Find a space where you won’t be disturbed

 It’s more important than ever to find a space where you won’t be disturbed to carry out your final revision sessions during exam season.
 If you bedroom has a TV, computer and other distractions that could lure you away from your books, head to the library or somewhere similar to ensure that you stay focused and on track.

 2. Work in blocks of time

 The human brain wasn’t designed to focus for long lengths of time so work in chunks or blocks instead and follow up with a short break.
-Taking regular breaks might feel like you’re wasting time but, if you stretch out study sessions, all that will happen is your mind will begin to wander and you’ll become more susceptible to distractions.
+Taking regular breaks might feel like you’re wasting time but, if you stretch out study sessions, all that will happen is that your mind will begin to wander and you’ll become more susceptible to distractions.

 3. Put music on in the background

 Many people find it hard to concentrate when it’s silent.
 If that sounds like you, you’ll probably find it hard to focus in the total quiet, making you more susceptible to distractions.
 To help you hone in on your revision, put some background music on – if you don’t have a favourite playlist, do an online search for ‘music to study to’ or, download some white noise to act as background noise that won’t distract.